-Therefore, in practice, we would select those attributes that are likely to receive a clear preference from users (e.g., attributes Category, Brand) in the setting of querying items and attributes, and use the rest of attributes (e.g., attribute Price) in the setting of querying items and attribute values.
-Also, as stated at the end of Appendix A1.1, we can further select several attributes, and list all the candidate attribute values in the queries.
-In this regard, for any attribute, since the space of attribute values is changing in the context of querying attribute values, then we may transfer from the setting of querying attribute values.
+Therefore, in practice, we would select those attributes that are likely to receive a clear preference 663 from users (e.g., attributes Category, Brand) in the setting of querying items and attributes, and 664 use the rest of attributes (e.g., attributes Price) in the setting of querying items and attribute values.
+665 Also, as stated at the end of Appendix A1.1, we can further select several attributes with a small 666 space of attribute values, use them in the setting of querying items and attributes, and list all the 667 candidate attribute values in the queries.
+In this regard, for any attribute, since the space of attribute 668 values is changing in the context of querying attribute values, then we may transfer from the setting 669 of querying attribute values to querying attributes, when there are few unchecked candidate attribute 670 values.
+671